 History buffs will be delighted to know that there are several ancient sites that you can visit close to Nafplio city.
 Some of them date from the Mycenaean Era.

 Ancient Mycenae was one of the most important centres of Greek civilization.
+This city state was perhaps the home of the legendary King Agamemnon.
 It reached its peak at 1,350 BC, at which time it had an estimated population of 30,000 people.

 Today, Ancient Mycenae is a UNESCO World Heritage Site, along with Tiryns.
 Visitors can see the impressive remains of the Cyclopean Walls, and explore the excellent museum.